kubeshop/testkube/docs/scripts-creating.md

 Scripts can be currently created from two sources:
 - First one is simple `file` with test content e.g. for postman collections we're exporting collection as json file, or for curl executor we're passing json file with configured curl command.
-- Second source handled by testkube is `git` - we can pass `repository`, `path` and `branch` where our tests is.
+- Second source handled by TestKube is `git` - we can pass `repository`, `path` and `branch` where our tests is.
 This one is used in Cypress executor - as Cypress tests are more like npm-based projects which can have a lot of files.
 We're handling here sparse checkouts which are fast even in case of huge mono-repos

 ## Create script